vinaldsz/fur-friend/README.md

 ```

 By tightly coupling the `Pet` class with status management, any future updates to the status logic would require modifying the `Pet` class, violating the Open-Closed Principle.

+## AI Usage

+### For Documentation

+Documentation section - Fur Friend.pdf includes AI prompts used.

+### For Code Development

+1. Copilot - creating JsDoc comments for the code.

+2. Chatgpt 4

+Prompt : Modify this to a proper Readme file with code blocks in markdown format <README.md>
+Result : Successful
+Response : Here's your README file formatted properly in Markdown with appropriate code blocks.
+Let me know if you'd like any refinements!
+Your README file has been added with proper formatting, OOP principles, SOLID principles, and design patterns.
+Let me know if you need any modifications! 🚀